dwelc/vcluster-auto-nodes-aws-ts/README.md

 Tailscale can be configured at two levels:

-#### Provider Level (All Nodes)
+#### Provider Level (All vClusters)

-Add Tailscale properties to your NodeProvider CRD to enable it for all nodes:
+Add Tailscale properties to your NodeProvider CRD to enable it for all vClusters by default:

 ```yaml
 spec: